ali-alanzan/js-course/README.md

 # js-course
-those files are related to our JavaScript Professional Course the course is recorded videos, and it cover the most important Basics And Concepts About JS Please contact me to get more details about the course itself
+those files are related to our JavaScript Professional Course in Arabic Language

+the course is recorded videos, and it cover the most important Basics And Concepts About JS Please contact me to get more details about the course itself